Lightstreamer/Lightstreamer-kafka-connector/README.md

 > [!IMPORTANT]
 > For Avro, schema validation is mandatory, therefore either a local schema file must be provided or the Confluent Schema Registry must be enabled.

+#### Support for Key Value Pairs (KVP)

+In addition to the already mentioned formats, the Kafka Connector also supports the Key Value Pairs (KVP) format.
+This format allows Kafka records to be represented as a collection of key-value pairs, making it particularly useful for structured data where each key is associated with a specific value.

+The Kafka Connector provides flexible configuration options for parsing and extracting data from KVP-formatted records, enabling seamless mapping to Lightstreamer fields.
+Key-value pairs can be separated by custom delimiters for both the pairs themselves and the key-value separator, ensuring compatibility with diverse data structures.
+For example:

+- A record with the format `key1=value1;key2=value2` uses `=` as the key-value separator and `;` as the pairs separator.
+- These separators can be customized using the parameters [`record.key/value.evaluator.kvp.key-value.separator`](#recordkeyevaluatorkvpkey-valueseparator-and-recordvalueevaluatorkvpkey-valueseparator) and [`record.key/value.evaluator.kvp.pairs.separator`](#recordkeyevaluatorkvppairsseparator-and-recordvalueevaluatorkvppairsseparator).

+This support for KVP adds to the versatility of the Kafka Connector, allowing it to handle a wide range of data formats efficiently.

 #### `record.consume.from`

 _Optional_.
 Specifies where to start consuming events from: